ibm-ecm/ibm-content-navigator-samples/samplePlugin/ReadMe.md

 * Apache - Commons lang, Commons IO, Common Codec

 ### Installing the plug-in
+A samplePlugin JAR file is available for use in the samplePlugin's root directory.
+This can be used directly or built from scratch by following these steps:

 1. Download the Sample plug-in from [GitHub](https://github.com/ibm-ecm/ibm-content-navigator-samples/tree/master/SamplePlugin).
 2. Create a **lib** directory under the SamplePlugin.